dojo/widgets/docs/V7-Migration-Guide.md

 #### Property changes
 ##### Changed properties
 - initialValue?: Date
+	- This property can be used to provide an initial value or can be used to partially control the component, which responds to changes in this value
+ - value?: Date
 	- This property replaced `selectedDate`
-	- This property can be used to simply provide an initial value or can be used together with `onValue` to control the value
 - onValue?(value: Date): void
     - This property replaced `onDateSelect`
     - The name was changed to follow a more consistent pattern
 - initialMonth?: number
-   - This property replaced `month`
-   - This property can be used to specify the initial month that should be displayed or can be used together with `onMonth` to control the month displayed
+   - This property can be used to specify the initial month that should be displayed or can be used together with `onMonth` to partially control the month displayed, which will responod to changes in this value
 - onMonth?(month: number): void
     - This property replaced `onMonthChange`
     - The name was changed to follow a more consistent pattern
 - initialYear?: number
-   - This property replaced `year`
-   - This property can be used to specify the initial year that should be displayed or can be used together with `onYear` to control the year displayed
+   - This property can be used to specify the initial year that should be displayed or can be used together with `onYear` to partially control the year displayed, which will respond to changes in this value
 - onYear?(year: number): void
     - This property replaced `onYearChange`
     - The name was changed to follow a more consistent pattern